Preparing for a marathon Top 10 Nutrition Tips

 Welcome Dingle Marathon Runners

-With the Dingle Marathon 2019 booked out, Sports Nutritionist Kevin Beasley of metabolise.ie (Performance nutritionists for the Kerry Gaelic Football Team) gives his top 10 nutrition tips for our many visitors who will take part in this year's event.
+With the Dingle Marathon 2022 days away, Sports Nutritionist Kevin Beasley of metabolise.ie (Performance nutritionists for the Kerry Gaelic Football Team) gives his top 10 nutrition tips for our many visitors who will take part in this year's event.
 Here are his top 10 tips for before, during and after your run....

 Training and competing pose challenges on the body with regards fuel stores, hydration and regulating body temperature.
 With a few exceptions, very few sports events put as much stress on the body as competing in a marathon.
 Here are some tips that will help you prepare and recover for your upcoming marathon.